chrabach/10.Mission-to-Mars/README.md

 	- type mongod and let that run
 	- mongo
 	- showdbs
-		i. there should be one called mars_app.  if not: use mars_app
+		- there should be one called mars_app.  if not:
+			- use mars_app

 2. Again Python Data,
 	- navigate to the folder that contains app.py